blocksds/sdk/docs/content/usage/debugging.md

 To use it, follow the instructions below.

-In the ARM7 the default behaviour is to send `stderr` messages to this console, so you don't need to do initialize anything.
+In the ARM7 the default behaviour is to send `stderr` messages to this console, so you don't need to initialize anything.
 In the ARM9 you need to enable it by doing this:

 ```c
 // Redirect stderr to the no$gba debug console.
 By default both stdout and